keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 {: .image-popup}
 ![Snowflake Destination](/templates/marketing-platforms/snowflake-destination.png)

-We highly recommend that you create a dedicated user for the destination component in your Snowflake database.
+We highly recommend that you create a dedicated user for the data destination connector in your Snowflake database.
 Then you must provide the user with access to the Snowflake [Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).

 **Warning:** Keep in mind that Snowflake is **case sensitive** and if identifiers are not quoted, they are converted to upper case.
-So if you run, for example,  a query CREATE SCHEMA john.doe;, you must enter the schema name as DOE in the destination component configuration.
+So if you run, for example,  a query CREATE SCHEMA john.doe;, you must enter the schema name as DOE in the data destination connector configuration.

 More info [here](https://help.keboola.com/components/writers/database/snowflake/).